David Seymour: End of Life Choice Act

 On 8 June 2017, Seymour's bill was selected from the members' ballot.
 The bill was debated at its first reading on 13 December 2017, and passed with 76 votes in favour and 44 against.
 It was then reviewed by the Justice Select Committee.
-It reappeared before the House for a second reading 26 June 2019 and passed, with 70 votes in favour, 50 opposed.
+It reappeared before the House for a second reading on 26 June 2019 and passed, with 70 votes in favour, 50 opposed.
 An amendment to the bill, which included the requirement that it be approved by a binding referendum before it would take effect, passed prior to its third reading with 63 votes in favour and 57 opposed.
 The bill reappeared before the House and passed its third reading on 13 November 2019 with 69 votes in favour and 51 votes against.

 In an interview on the day of the third reading, Seymour said that he was confident that the public would vote to put the act into law, noting that "there was overwhelming support and it should easily pass the referendum."
 The act was approved in the 2020 New Zealand euthanasia referendum, which was held in conjunction with the 2020 general election, with a 65.91% of voters in favour of the act.